ricardojoserf/NativeDump/README.md

-# NativeDump - "python-flavour" branch
+# NativeDump - "golang-flavour" branch

-This branch implements the same functionality as the main branch using Python3:
+This branch implements the same functionality as the main branch using Golang:

 - Minidump file generation using only NTAPIS
 - Overwrite the Ntdll.dll library (Optional)